by Jeffrey R. Charles.

 * The egregious nature of Roberto's alleged actions also illustrate that people like those who caused problems for Buenas Nuevas and myself in 1994 (and later, problems even for his own resident and visiting relatives) are a very small minority of the Bolivian population.
 (If it was common, the country would be in tatters.)
 This is very fortunate indeed.

 Political Connections Discovered After the Fact: (1995 to present day)

 * Several years after my eclipse trip, the very person who was at the meeting decided to lay the groundwork to run for president of Bolivia himself, in lieu of his brother.

 * Therefore, after my expedition, I wrote the brother of the presidential candidate, to warn him that if anyone claimed or implied my endorsement of any associated political candidate or agenda, I would publicly disavow their claims.
-I determined that I probably would be opposed to any agenda these people would be associated with, after seeing their apparent attitudes toward the poor of Bolivia and their roughshod treatment of myself.
+I determined that I probably would be opposed to any agenda these people would be associated with, after seeing their apparent attitudes toward the poor of Bolivia and their roughshod treatment of both Willma Alcocer and myself.